Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Analysis

 The final step was to determine the \isotope[8]{Li} $B(E2; 2^+ \rightarrow 1^+)$ value from the total $\gamma$-ray yield in the experiment.
 We used a version of the Winther-De Boer Coulomb excitation code, which is based on the semi-classical theory of Coulomb excitation \cite{Alder1956}.
 This version of the code was capable of calculating electric dipole to hexadecapole transitions and also multiple excitations.
 After inputting an ${E}2$ matrix element, the code outputs a differential cross section which can be used to match the output of the $\gamma$-ray yield measured in the experiment.
-Due to the shape of the \isotope[8]{Li} beam, the scattering angles and detector geometric efficiencies were non-uniform and would be difficult to account for in a normal calculation.
-Instead, we used the Geant4 simulation to use the event-by-event simulated angle to determine the proper Coulomb-excitation probability given by the Winther-De Boer calculations.
-The \isotope[8]{Li} $B(E2; 2^+ \rightarrow 1^+)$ value we obtained is \SI{25(8)}{e^2\fm^4}, which includes the $\gamma$-ray yield statistical and beam rate uncertainties.
+Due to the shape of the \isotope[8]{Li} beam, varying scattering angles in each Si detector ring, and Si detector geometric efficiencies, it would be difficult to account for in a simple calculation.
+Therefore, we used the Geant4 simulation to use the event-by-event simulated angle to determine the proper Coulomb-excitation probability given by the Winther-De Boer calculations.
+We determine the $B(E2)$ by finding the value that matches our experimental $\gamma$-ray yield through the Geant4 simulation.
+The \isotope[8]{Li} $B(E2; 2^+ \rightarrow 1^+)$ value we obtained is $\SI{19^{+7}_{-6}}{e^2\fm^4}$, which includes the $\gamma$-ray yield statistical and beam rate uncertainties.

+Coming back to the values of the peak area that are excluded by a $2\sigma$ interval, the $B(E2; 2^+ \rightarrow 1^+)$ value less than \SI{5.2}{e^2\fm^4} are excluded with a 97.7\% probability based on our data.
+This probability does not favor theoretical predictions, which will be discussed in detail in Sec.~\ref{sec:discussion}.